SynixeTactical/Documents/guides/combataid.md

   * Follow with ensuring their airways are clear by insering a guedel tube
   * Lastly perform [Wound Treatment](###wound-treatment) and, if instructed, perform CPR.

+As a rifleman providing aid, once a Medic is on site if you are not instructed to perform an act of medical then it is no longer your responsibility.

 ### Airway Management

 Managing airways is crucial to keeping your partner alive until the dedicated Medic(s) can arrive.
 Managing airways consists of: